5 Ways to Attract More Lenders to Your Business Loan Request

 3. Do more scenario modeling

 Lenders would like you to paint a picture of your business, but not just a rosy one.
 They want to see realistic upside and downside financial projections in wider ranges, especially due to the unknown timing of the economic recovery.
-This shows lenders that you’ve done the homework to understand their risk.
+This attracts more lenders and shows them that you’ve done the homework to understand their risk.

 When creating financial models for your company, Bjonerud suggests creating three cases: bull, base and bear.
 The bull case is your ideal projected scenario for achieving your objectives.
 The base case is your expected scenario.
 The bear case considers the most serious or severe outcome that may happen.
 You should take into account the COVID-19 impact and spend the most time on preparing the bear case for a lender’s review.